-The Psychodrome seeks to prolong its abstract existence by any means necessary, becoming fiercely protective of its master.
-Capable of broadcasting pure psychic chaos, it can warp the perceptions of others and even cause permanent brain damage or memory loss.
+The Psychodrome seeks to prolong its abstract existence by any means necessary, becoming fiercely protective of its bonded partner.
+Broadcasting bizarre, incomprehensible telepathic signals, it can warp the perceptions of others and even cause permanent brain damage or memory loss.

-The force by which these entities are created has proven difficult to study, but may represent the heavily deteriorated echoes of ancient mental warfare.
+The forces by which Psychodrome are created has proven difficult to study, but may represent the heavily deteriorated echoes of ancient mental warfare.
 Psychotransmissions are believed to ripple through the continuum indefinitely, and on rare occasions, may be "bounced back" to conventional reality in a heavily distorted form.
 What these brainwaves are actually "bouncing" off from is not known.

 Contents copyright Jonathan Wojcik